-The Homelessness Act 2002 requires us to produce a Homelessness Review to support our strategy.
+The Homelessness Act 2002 requires us to produce a homelessness review to support our strategy.
 In July 2016, we carried out a review with service providers specifically on homelessness.
 Through this work, we have:

-- Undertaken a housing needs assessment - Audited homelessness services and assessed the resources available to tackle homelessness and gaps in services - Developed a programme for implementing key objectives and actions, set out in The Housing and Homelessness Strategy Delivery Plan 2017-2022
+- Undertaken a housing needs assessment - Audited homelessness services and assessed the resources available to tackle homelessness and gaps in services

+Developed a programme for implementing key objectives and actions, set out in the Housing and Homelessness Strategy Delivery Plan 2017-2022

 The review process identified an overall increase in the demand for our Housing Options service, with a 39% increase in households presenting as homeless and 29% increase in homeless acceptances between 2014 and 2016.
-Over the same time, cases of street homelessness have increased by 50% with 39 cases being recorded in summer 2016, and with 8-12 cases of entrenched rough sleepers in Aldershot town centre.
+Over the same time, cases of street homelessness have increased by 50% with 39 cases being recorded in summer 2016, and with eight to twelvecases of entrenched rough sleepers in Aldershot town centre.

-In 2011, the start of our previous Housing and Homelessness Strategy, there were no street homeless cases recorded in the borough.
+In 2011, the start of our previous housing and homelessness strategy, there were no street homeless cases recorded in the borough.
 This area of work has become a priority over the last two to three years and looks likely to remain a challenge for the future.
 It is estimated that we spend 80% of our time dealing with homelessness prevention cases and 20% of our time on supporting people who are homeless.

 In addition, the borough has a good level of specialist statutory and voluntary organisations, which provide support services to those experiencing homelessness for a variety of reasons.
-Comprehensive details of each organisation and the service they offer are contained within the Homelessness Review in appendix 4.
+Comprehensive details of each organisation and the service they offer are contained within the homelessness review in appendix 5.
 The review process also identified key gaps in service provision.
 These are summarised as: